 The ‘fair dealing’ provisions of the Copyright Act permit staff and students to copy a reasonable portion of a copyright work for their own research or study, or the purpose of criticism or review.

 Provisions in the Australian Copyright Act relating to copying for students with a disability were amended substantially in June 2017.
-These changes will take effect on 22 December 2017 and are summarised in our information graphic.
-The Copyright at Curtin website will be updated with the new changes in early 2018.
+These changes are summarised in people with disabilities.

 7. Misuse of ICT facilities: